Panko Fried Mozzarella Sticks with Homemade Marinara

 Then by afternoon, I got a little tired of laundry and decided to head back to the kitchen.
 I already knew I was making chili for supper (with some of that frozen ground beef and some frozen black beans…it took me all of 5 minutes to have a pot of chili thrown together..yay! for freezer cooking.
 But I digress.) but I was itching to make something else…and my daughter Sarah wanted to be in the kitchen too.

 So…after mulling it over for a few minutes…I remembered the fried mozzarella!
-A couple of weeks ago I had bought the Panko Bread crumbs and cheese sticks we needed, and I already had everything else.
-So, off we went.
-Sarah and I got out all the ingredients and started rolling, dipping, and coating the cheese sticks.
+A couple of weeks ago I had bought the Panko Bread crumbs and cheese sticks we needed, and I already had everything else to make the cheese sticks and homemade marinara sauce.

 I unwrapped them and she cut them in half… then she helped me measure out the breadcrumbs and parsley…